Among busiest weekends, Austin airport battles catalytic converter thefts

-AUSTIN (KXAN)– You park your car at the Austin-Bergstrom International Airport, walk across the pedestrian sidewalk and hop onto your flight.
+AUSTIN (KXAN) — You park your car at Austin-Bergstrom International Airport, walk across the pedestrian sidewalk and hop onto your flight.

 But if you’re considering doing that for the holidays, you may want to take some extra precautions.